UKCloud/documentation/articles/azure/azs-how-create-aks.md

     ![Notification showing cluster deployment in progress](images/azsp_createvm_progress.png)

-10. After your cluster has been deployed, you can view it by clicking **Resource Groups** in the favourites panel, then selecting the resource group which contains the cluster.
+10. After your cluster has been deployed, you can view it by clicking **Resource Groups** in the favourites panel, then selecting the resource group that contains the cluster.

 ## Feedback